CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/WeaponClasses.md

 Dual-wielding weapons that use weapon resources or that are being thrown use double the weapon resource/thrown weapons per opponent engaged.

+## Resource Per Shot

+The amount of resource consumed per "shot" or use of said weapon.

 ## Crossbow

 ### Hand Crossbow